StarRocks/starrocks/docs/en/deployment/helm.md

 - The address of the GitHub repository: [starrocks-kubernetes-operator and kube-starrocks Helm Chart](https://github.com/StarRocks/starrocks-kubernetes-operator).

-- The docs in the GitHub repository provide more information to help you solve issues, for example:
+- The docs in the GitHub repository provide more information, for example:

   - If you need to manage objects like the StarRocks cluster via the Kubernetes API, see [API reference](https://github.com/StarRocks/starrocks-kubernetes-operator/blob/main/doc/api.md).